 In case you drive a high-end car like the Mercedes or SUVs, driving it when its struts are broken can be very costly because spare parts for such vehicles are very expensive.
 In such a case, you should not consider driving with bad struts.
 You should have them replaced immediately.

 How to Drive with Bad Struts

 As earlier mentioned, you can drive with bad struts.
 If your car has bad struts, it can still move you from one place to another.
 But there are things you need to take into consideration, and you must be vigilant and cautious.

 You can expect the ride to be bumpy, and you will have a bad experience that will make you decide to replace the struts instead of moving here and there with them.
-The reason is, bad struts are very uncomfortable.
-They also weaken the entire suspension system.
-Below are steps that will help you move around with bad struts:

 1. Avoid Hard Debris and Bumps